mrtyler/megodont/DEVELOPMENT.md

 ** Uh did these turn out to be right??

 I think it went something like:
-* Do the first few steps from above article: have a Google account, enable Drive API, make a Service Account `megodont-uploader`, download json credentials.
+* Do the first few steps from above article: have a Google account, enable Drive API, make a Service Account `megodont-uploader`, download json credentials into `megodont-uploader-credentials.json`.
-* TODO Set `MEGODONT_UPLOADER_CREDS` to the base64-encoded contents of the credentials file.
+   * Or, you can set `MEGODONT_UPLOADER_CREDS` to the base64-encoded contents of the credentials file:
       * `export MEGODONT_UPLOADER_CREDS=$(base64 < megodont-uploader-credentials.json.base64)`
 * Manually create a Drive folder called Megodont.
 Add Service Account's email as Editor.
 Note folder ID from its Share URL.
-* Add credentials to Github Actions env vars (or locally for testing)
+* TODO Add credentials to Github Actions env vars (or locally for testing)

 ## Development